adbar/trafilatura/docs/usage-cli.rst

 The arguments ``--precision`` or ``--recall`` can be passed to adjust the focus of the extraction process.

-- If your results contain too much noise, prioritize precision to focus on the most central and relevant elements.
+- ``--precision``: use when results contain too much boilerplate — comments are pruned more aggressively, link-heavy sections are discarded, and fallback stages are skipped.
-- If parts of your documents are missing, try this preset to take more elements into account.
+- ``--recall``: use when parts of documents are missing — more elements are kept, link density thresholds are relaxed.
 - If parts of the contents are still missing, see `troubleshooting <troubleshooting.html>`_.

+For details on what each mode changes internally, see `how extraction works <extraction-overview.html#extraction-modes>`_.

 Language identification